EfimAlekseevich/jsondiff/readme.md

 if __name__ == '__main__':
     pprint(diff(file_a, file_b))
 ```

 ## Core algorithm concepts:
 ### Q&A
 What data structure do you need to use? - Non linear data structure -> Trees Data Structure -> dict
 Why? - Json is Trees Data Structure
-What's the asymptotic upper bound of the algorithm? -
+What's the asymptotic upper bound of the algorithm?
+Big-O notation represents the upper bound of the running time of an algorithm.
+Thus, it gives the worst-case complexity of an algorithm.
+Linear Complexity: O(n)
+n - the number of pairs of dictionaries and items in lists, including nested dictionaries and lists
 ### Diff types:
 - key exist only in source (source, src)
 - key exist only in compared (compared, cmp)